Joint Dynamic Models and Statistical Inference for Recurrent Competing Risks, Longitudinal Marker, and Health Status: Joint Model of RCR, LM, and HS Processes

 An important point needs to be stated regarding the observables in the study, which will have an impact in the interpretation of the parameters of the joint model.
 This pertains to the ``competing risks'' nature of all the possible events at each time point $s$.
 The possible $Q$ recurrent event types, as well as the potential transitions in the LM and HS processes, are all competing with each other.
 Thus, suppose that at time $s_0$, the event that occurred is a recurrent event of type $q_0$, that is, $dN^R(s_0;q_0) = 1$.
-This means that this event has occurred {\em in the presence} of the potential recurrent events from the other $Q-1$ risks, and the potential transitions from either the LM and HS processes.
-This will entail the use of {\em crude} hazards, instead of {\em net} hazards, in the joint modeling, and this observation will play a critical role in the dynamic joint model since each of the competing event occurrences at a given time point $s$ from all the possible event sources (RCR, LM, and HS) will be affected by the history of all these processes just before time $s$.
-This is the aspect that exemplifies the synergistic association among the three components.
+This means that this event has occurred {\em in the presence} of the potential recurrent events from the other $Q-1$ risks, and the potential transitions from either the LM and HS processes. {This will entail the use of {\em crude} hazards, instead of {\em net} hazards, in the joint modeling, and this observation will play a critical role in the dynamic joint model since each of the competing event occurrences at a given time point $s$ from all the possible event sources (RCR, LM, and HS) will be affected by the history of all these processes just before time $s$.
+This is the aspect that exemplifies the synergistic association among the three components.} See \cite{Tsiatis1975,Tsiatis2005} for some aspects regarding competing risks modeling.

-Another observable process for our joint model is a vector of effective (or virtual) age processes $\mathcal{E} = \{(\mathcal{E}_1(s),\ldots,\mathcal{E}_Q(s)): s \ge 0\}$, whose components are $\mathcal{F}$-predictable processes with sample paths that are non-negative, left-continuous, piecewise nondecreasing and differentiable.
+Another observable process for our joint model is a vector of effective (or virtual) age processes $\mathcal{E} = \{(\mathcal{E}_1(s),\ldots,\mathcal{E}_Q(s)): s \ge 0\}$, whose components are $\mathcal{F}$-predictable processes with sample paths that are non-negative, left-continuous, piece-wise non-decreasing, and differentiable.
 These effective age processes will carry the impact of interventions performed after each recurrent event occurrence or a transition in either the LM process or the HS process.
-For recent articles dealing with virtual ages, see the philosophically-oriented article \cite{FinCha21} and the very recent review article \cite{Beu2021}.
+For articles dealing with virtual ages, see the philosophically-oriented article \cite{FinCha21} and the review article \cite{Beu2021}. {We point out that utilizing this notion of effective or virtual ages makes our model quite general since many current models are just special cases of our model with the proper choice of effective age processes.}

 Finally, we define the time-to-absorption of the unit to be $\tau_A = \inf\{s \ge 0: V(s) \in \mathfrak{V}_0\}$ with the convention that $\inf \emptyset = \infty$.
 Using this $\tau_A$ and $\tau$, we define the unit's at-risk process to be $Y = \{Y(s): s \ge 0\}$, with $Y(s) = I\{\min(\tau,\tau_A) \ge s\}.$ In addition, we define LM-specific and HS-specific at-risk processes as follows: For $w \in \mathfrak{W}$, define $Y^W(s;w) = I\{W(s-) = w\}$; and, for $v \in \mathfrak{V}_1$, define $Y^V(s;v) = I\{V(s-) = v\}$.
 For a unit, we could then concisely summarize the random observables in terms of stochastic processes as: